Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Introduction

 In this work, we propose a novel transformer-based fault-tolerant control method to directly map reference points in the outer loop of attitude UAV control—altitude ($h$), heading ($\Psi$), and airspeed ($V_T$)—into control-surface and throttle commands, enabling full UAV control without the need for inner control loops, which complicate the system.
 Our method employs the attention mechanisms and in-context learning capabilities of transformer models to adapt control actions to dynamic changes during inference, thereby eliminating the need for fault detection or identification and parameter adjustments in the Flight Control System (FCS).
-Our transformer-based controller uses a context window of past UAV states to autonomously detect and adapt to dynamic changes.
+Our transformer-based controller uses a context window of past UAV states to autonomously detect and adapt to dynamic changes, similar to the ideas described in Ref. \cite{chen2024trakdis}.
+Moreover, we incorporate Lyapunov-based concepts into the offline RL training process to encourage stable model behavior.
 Fig. \ref{fig:unity_trajectories} shows a comparison between our proposed transformer-based controller (blue trajectory) and an industry-standard FCS (red trajectory).
 In Fig. \ref{fig:traj_1} and Fig. \ref{fig:traj_2}, both systems track the commanded references in nominal conditions.
 Figs. \ref{fig:traj_3} and \ref{fig:traj_4} illustrate the response when the UAV experiences semi-wing damage, showing the FCS losing control and causing a crash, while our method stabilizes the UAV and follows the reference values.

 The contributions of this work are as follows: